 The first time you notice your baby drenched in sweat during the night, try and understand why it may have happened.
 If external factors such as the temperature of the room, a thick blanket, etc., may have been the cause, you could try correcting it and notice if the issue occurs again.
 If it persists, it is advisable to consult a doctor.
 Additionally, if you notice other associated symptoms, such as teeth grinding, snoring, etc., consult a doctor, as soon as possible.

-2. Is it Normal For My Baby’s Head to Sweat While Sleeping?
+1. Is it Normal for My Baby’s Head to Sweat While Sleeping?

-As babies’ sweat glands are positioned near their heads, night sweating can occur only in the head, as well.
-Lack of movement causes overheating in the head, which the body tries to control, with sweating, to bring down the heat.
-However, if you notice your baby sweating more than normal, as well as other symptoms such as hard stool and dry skin, make sure to consult a doctor.
+As babies’ sweat glands are positioned near their heads, night sweating can occur only in the head as well.
+Lack of movement causes overheating in the head, which the body tries to control by sweating to bring down the heat.
+However, if you notice your baby sweating more than normal, as well as other symptoms such as hard stool and dry skin, be sure to consult a doctor.

-Now that you know all about night sweating in babies, be sure to take necessary precautionary measures to ensure that your baby has a comfortable and sound sleep.
-Also, don’t forget to consult a doctor, in case of any doubts.
+Now that you know all about night sweating in babies, be sure to take necessary precautionary measures so that your baby has a comfortable and sound sleep.
+Also, don’t forget to consult a doctor for further queries and concerns.